Japanese macaque: Intelligence and culture

 The Japanese macaque is an intelligent species.
 Researchers studying this species at Koshima Island in Japan left sweet potatoes out on the beach for them to eat, then witnessed one female, named Imo (Japanese for yam or potato), washing the food off with river water rather than brushing it off as the others were doing, and later even dipping her clean food into salty seawater.
 After a while, other members of her troop started to copy her behavior.
 This trait was then passed on from generation to generation, until eventually all except the oldest members of the troop were washing their food and even seasoning it in the sea.
 Similarly, she was the first observed balling up wheat with air pockets and soil, throwing it all into the water, and waiting for the wheat to float back up free from the soil to consume it.
 An altered misaccount of this incident is the basis for the "hundredth monkey" effect.
 That behavior also spread among her troop members.

 The macaque has other unusual behaviours, including bathing together in hot springs and rolling snowballs for fun.
+In winter, the bathing is associated with lower levels of stress, with the higher ranking females dominating the restricted resource to compensate for the higher rates of stress outside of the spring.
 Also, in recent studies, the Japanese macaque has been found to develop different accents, similar to human cultures.
 Macaques in areas separated by only a few hundred miles may have very different pitches in their calls, their form of communication.
 The Japanese macaque has been involved in many studies concerning neuroscience and also is used in drug testing.

 Ecology

 The Japanese macaque is diurnal.
 In colder areas, from autumn to early winter, macaques feed in between different activities.
 In the winter, macaques have two to four feeding bouts each day, with fewer daily activities.
 In the spring and summer, they have two or three bouts of feeding daily.
 In warmer areas such as Yakushima, daily activities are more varied.
 The typical day for a macaque is 20.9% inactive, 22.8% traveling, 23.5% feeding, 27.9% social grooming, 1.2% self-grooming, and 3.7% other activities.
 Macaques usually sleep in trees, but they also sleep on the ground, as well as on or near rocks and fallen trees.
 During the winter, macaques huddle together for warmth on sleeping grounds.
-Macaques at Jigokudani Monkey Park are notable for visiting the hot springs in the winter to warm up.
+Macaques at Jigokudani Monkey Park are notable for visiting the hot springs in the winter to warm up after being encouraged to concentrate there in the 1960s, part of a plan to reduce local crop damage from foraging.